A History of the Azores

 Spatter cone of bees and hollyhocks, the Capelhinos

-he in Mexico and me, by way of Philadelphia, come
+born, he in Mexico and me in Philadelphia, come

 to live where Pequots once roamed free.
 Both of us